9 Key Time Management Skills and How To Improve Them

 A fundamental part of time management is planning.
 Being efficient in planning out your day, meetings and how you will accomplish things will help you stick to your schedule.

-Being a good time manager means only completing work that will help you and your company accomplish goals.
-While this skill is most often done by managers, you can also practice delegating tasks if you are managing a project.
-While it can often be difficult to say “no” when someone asks you to do something at work, it is important to practice having boundaries to manage your time well and ultimately accomplish your goals.
+While delegation is most often done by managers, you can also practice delegating tasks if you are managing a project.
+While it can often be difficult to say “no” when someone asks you to do something at work, it's important to practice having boundaries to manage your time well and ultimately accomplish your goals.

 When practicing good time management, you should also be attentive to your mental health.
 Handling stress in a positive way can help you stay motivated and perform well when going through your schedule.
 You might do this by including small breaks throughout your day, or by rewarding yourself in small ways as you accomplish tasks.